We Have A Lot Of Questions About Ikea's Bisexual Couch

 But then there's the bisexual couch, also designed by Charlotte Carbone, which is covered in bright pink, blue, teal, and purple hands (some appear to be actual plastic hands, attached to the couch's hand-covered pattern).
 On the back cushions, large serial killer-adjacent handwriting reads: "When you change or to and nobody believes you."
 That's quite a message, but more importantly, those hands were a real choice!

 Obviously, we have a lot of questions, as do many other people.
 For example: Why — and I cannot stress this enough — is the bisexual couch covered in so, so many hands?
-Am I meant to sit on the progress couch, which is covered in 3D flowers and looks a bit like an art installation?
+Does the progress couch require assembly (I assume each floral attachment will be catalogued in the instructions as piece A-JJ)?
 Did the non-binary couch just take a stance on the "kink at pride" discourse?
 Was that stance… yes?
 And finally: What color rug goes with any of these sofas???

 Advertisement